ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 13. **Microsoft Word** should open along with a **Sign in** window (it may open behind the Outlook window, in which case select the **Word** icon on the taskbar to bring it forward).

-14. Because the file is RMS protected and no AIP client is installed on LON-CL2, you need to use the native RMS features of Word ProPlus and register this installation to Joni’s account. <br/>
+14. Because the file is RMS protected and no AIP unified labeling client is installed on LON-CL2, you need to use the native RMS features of Word Microsoft Apps and register this installation to Joni’s account. <br/>

 	‎In the **Sign in** window, enter **JoniS@M365xZZZZZZ.onmicrosoft.com** and then select **Next.**